IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

         TrustServerCertificate=False;"
   }
   ```

+  >  Alternatively you can upload a bacpac of your database, instead of creating a new database select "Import database", but you do need to create a storage group (this will be shown in the demo).

 5. Install dotnet-ef ``dotnet tool install -g dotnet-ef``
 6. Create a migration ``dotnet ef migrations add InitialCreate ``